koenderks/aRtsy/README.md

 I like pretty pictures and I like `R`.
 In the `aRtsy` package I combine these two things into what people generally call generative art, resulting in some(times) nice looking pictures.
 I am lucky I got `R` because I cannot paint at all.

-You can install and load the `aRtsy` package by running the code below.
+You can install and load the package by running the code below.

 ```
 devtools::install.github('koenderks/aRtsy')